 If there is a transition into another room – from the kitchen to the living room, for example – do you want full tiles along with that transition?
 Or is it more important for you to start at the center, as it is when laying traditional ceramic tile?

-NOTE: Laying hvinyl planks in the right direction can change how big or small the room feels.
+NOTE: Direction in which vinyl planks are installed can change how big or small the room feels.
 These are the kinds of questions you need to ask yourself when planning how to layout your new floor.

 Installing Planks or Tiles